Centril/rfcs/text/0000-gradual-struct-init.md

 consume(foo); // ERROR! `foo.qux` not initialized in `else { .. }`.
 ```

-The general condition here is that all fields must be *definitely initialized*.
+The general condition here is that all fields must be *definitely initialized*
+using the same logic for determining definite initialization as for local fields.

 ### Partial initialization and referencing fields